Internal Customer Service Guide

 Internal Customer Service VS External Customer Service

-When you're running a business, it can be easy to forget that people are on the other end of your product or service — these are your internal customers.
+When you're running a business, it can be easy to forget that there are people on the other end of your products or services — the individuals within your organization who contribute to its operations and success.
+These are your internal customers.

 Why Is Internal Customer Service Important?

-Much like call centers for consumers, internal customer service is a process that every company should have in place.
-It helps employees who need it and helps the company as a whole to be more efficient.
+Much like having call centers for clients, every company should have internal customer service in place.
+It helps employees in need and helps the company be more efficient.

 Internal customer service can help with the following: